AbhiK002/blappy-fird/DOCUMENTATION.md

 Before I go into detail, here's an overview of how the game works:
 - After starting the game:
-  - the game window is visible in the main thread
+  - the main menu is visible with 2 buttons: PLAY and EXIT
-  - an infinitely scrolling background is being animated in a separate thread
+  - an infinitely scrolling background is visible
-  - the bird/player icon is visible in the foreground, hanging mid air
+  - the bird/player icon is visible in the foreground, hovering mid air
+  - the game is waiting for you to click any of the buttons
+- When you click the EXIT button, the game closes
+- In case of the PLAY button, you will now enter the Pre-Round stage
+  - details about the pre-round stage have been discussed before
-  - the game is waiting for the user to click or press spacebar
+  - the game is now waiting for you to click anywhere in the screen to start playing the game
+  - gravity is still disabled

-- When you click/press spacebar, a function `make_bird_hop()` that is binded to those events makes the bird hop, the boolean `bird_paused` is set to `False` and the game starts
+- When you click anywhere or press spacebar, the game starts
-- Gravity starts acting on the bird instantly via a function `make_bird_fall()` that animates the bird going down, which is called repeatedly every few milliseconds in a separate thread
+  - gravity on the bird is enabled
+  - obstacles start spawning and the bird seems to move towards the pillars
+  - the obstacles are placed at random heights to make the game challenging
+- During the gameplay round, 5 separate concurrent threads with different purposes are running:
+  - background image(s) scrolling towards the left
+  - pillars/obstacles moving towards the bird
+  - bird being moved downwards due to gravity
+  - off screen obstacles being shifted to the right repeatedly for an infinite obstacle gameplay
+  - check whether the player has lost
+- As soon as the player touches the ground or the pillars, round ends
+  - main menu is visible again
-- Everytime you click/press spacebar, the function `make_bird_hop()` is called
+  - This time, when you press the PLAY button:
-- if the bird touches the ground, the function `make_bird_fall()` detects that and sets `bird_paused` to `True`, freezing the bird in place so it doesn't go all the way down
-- the thread running `make_bird_fall()` repeatedly is then stopped by the function itself since `bird_paused` becomes `True`
+    - the pillars currently on the canvas are shifted back to their default positions off screen to the right
+    - the bird is shifted to its default position and now hovers mid air
+    - current score gets reset to 0

+This is pretty much it.